Falkitop/gtao-race-loader/README.md

 Just Place the database named race.db into the resource folder.

 use it by '/race [id]'
+or a random race with '/race rand' to stop the current race do '/race stop'

 ## TODO
 - ~In-game non-admin command execution works but some things do not get loaded~
-- ~Old Rocket Pickups do not work (Missile doesn't launch when picking up)~
+- ~Old Rocket Pickups do not work~
 - Only one (pre Cunning Stunts) race type is supported
 - Different Checkpoint types like air races
 - Fake Checkpoints
 - ~Proper Respawn after explosison~
 - Vehicle Selection Menu using NativeUI
 - Camera Focus on next checkpoint

-Help is much appreciated
+- Vehicle Special Ability Chargeup